wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 ### BI Features Installed on the SQL Server Virtual Machine Gallery Images

-The following table summarizes the Business Intelligence features installed on the common Windows Azure Virtual Machine gallery images for SQL Server"
+The following table summarizes the Business Intelligence features installed on the common Azure Virtual Machine gallery images for SQL Server"

 - SQL Server 2014 RTM Enterprise